 Latrobe Art Center is ready for another year!!
 The Latrobe Art Center is once again offering our Free Community Program, ART AMONG US!
 This program gives children the opportunity to experience first-hand that art is alive and well in our neighborhood.
 The hour and a half program, developed for the appropriate grade level consists of the following:

-Part Three – Scavenger Hunt: The children will be instructed to find a list of objects within the paintings throughout the gallery.
-Again, the level of difficulty will be determined by their grade level.
+Part Three – Scavenger Hunt: The children are instructed to find a list of objects within the paintings throughout the gallery.
+The level of difficulty is determined by their grade level.

-Part Four – Surprise Smoothie: The Neighborhood Café will make each child a mini smoothie!
+Part Four – Surprise Smoothie: The Neighborhood Café makes each child a mini smoothie!